NEOZRO/portal_inmobiliario_web_scraper/README.md

 The search for housing is a complex and tedious process.
-To simplify it, I set out to create a tool that searches for investment opportunities, specifically on the future line 8 of the subway, taking advantage of the potential appreciation of real estate.
+To simplify it, I set out to create a tool that searches for investment opportunities, specifically on the future line 8 of the subway (Stgo,Chile), taking advantage of the potential appreciation of real estate.

 ![Alt text](readme_images/map_anim.gif "Optional title")